DIRECTED ENERGY PROFESSIONAL SOCIETY

 Course Fees

-Single Half-Day Two Half-Day
+Single Half-Day Full-Day or Two Half-Day

 All Attendees $300 $550